Sales Terms & Conditions

 Claim means any action, claim or demand, whether arising in contract, tort (including negligence), under statute, at common law or otherwise.

-Equipment means any equipment we provide to you (pursuant to these Terms or any other arrangement) to assist you in dispensing Products or involved in the delivery of Products, including kegs, gas cylinders, pallets, beer system equipment and signage.
+Equipment means any equipment we provide to you (under these Terms or any other arrangement) to assist you in dispensing Products or involved in the delivery of Products, including kegs, gas cylinders, pallets, beer system equipment and signage.

 Product means beer, cider, wine, spirits and ready-to-drink products manufactured or distributed by us.

-Product Price means the purchase price payable for the sale of the Product excluding any applicable Service Fee.
+Product Price means the purchase price payable for the sale of the Product excluding any applicable Delivery Fee.

 We, us or our means Lion-Beer, Spirits & Wine Pty Ltd (ABN 13 008 596 370).